Vancouver region State Route 14 - Dashboard

 Sources: WSDOT Transportation Safety and Systems Analysis Division and WSDOT TRACFLOW (https://tracflow.wsdot.wa.gov/)

-Annual highlights
+Performance highlights

 In 2022, annual person miles traveled and vehicle delay increased from 2021 due to the ongoing recovery of traffic volume in the wake of COVID-19.
-Annual person miles traveled were slightly lower than the pre-pandemic level but vehicle delay was significantly lower than the pre-pandemic level.
+Annual person miles traveled were slightly lower than the pre-pandemic level but vehicle delay significantly lower than the pre-pandemic level.
 Nearly 164.6 million person miles were traveled on SR 14 between the I-5 interchange and Camas, up 2.7% from 160.3 million in 2021.
 Travelers on this corridor experienced 2,400 hours of vehicle delay in 2022, up 300% from the 600 hours in 2021.

 In 2021, annual person miles traveled and vehicle delay increased from 2020, due to the recovery of traffic volume in the wake of COVID-19.
 Nearly 160.3 million person miles were traveled on SR 14 between the I-5 interchange and Camas, up 9.7% from 146.1 million in 2020.
 Travelers on this corridor experienced 600 hours of vehicle delay in 2021, up over 500% from 100 hours in 2020.